jcswanson/txt_splitter_combiner/README.md

+# Text File Generator for Making Lists
-# Block List Generator
+## Using it as a Block List Generator

-A comprehensive Python-based system for creating and managing domain blocklists from multiple sources.
+A Python-based script system for creating and managing .txt filed domain blocklists from multiple sources.
 This tool combines local blocklist files with web-based sources to generate organized, deduplicated domain blocklists in multiple formats.

 ## 🚀 Features